eastgenomics/eris/README.md

-# core
+# Eris: A Django app to locally store, edit and manage panels, clinical indications, genes and transcripts

+## Purpose
+Eris is a Django app, designed to store panels, clinical indications, genes and transcripts in a PostgreSQL database.
+A command line interface lets the user populate and bulk-update the database from files.
+In addition, a web interface allows easy viewing of the database contents, and lets users add custom panels, or carry out manual approval for some database changes.

+## Intended environment
+Eris requires Python version 3.10.
+It is designed to run in a Docker container, on a local bioinformatics server running Ubuntu.
+It needs to be connected to a PostgreSQL database.

-Abbreviations:
+## Abbreviations:
+- CLI: command line interface
 - CI: clinical indication
 - PA: PanelApp (website at https://panelapp.genomicsengland.co.uk/)
 - TD: NHS England National Genomic Test Directory (website at https://www.england.nhs.uk/publication/national-genomic-test-directories/)

 Descriptions of the various gene metadata attributes can be found in the online PanelApp handbook at https://panelapp.genomicsengland.co.uk/media/files/PanelApp_Handbook_V18_120210506.pdf.

-# Python
-Please note this app requires Python version 3.10
+## Overview of components
+Eris' components are:
+- panels_backend:
+  - Includes the database models, in models.py, from which a PostgreSQL database can be populated with tables.
+  - Provides the command line interface and associated processing scripts, in management/commands
+- panels_web:
+  - Controls the web 'front-end' interface, which allows scientists to view the clinical indications (CIs), panels, genes, transcripts, and their histories; add custom panels; review more-complex changes to the database which need human approval
+  - For example, when a panel version is updated in PanelApp, Eris automatically linked to the same clinical indication used for the old panel version.
+However, this change is marked as 'pending' until a user approves it.
+- core: contains some basic app settings
+- nginx: basic nginx (forward-proxy) configurations

-# Setup
+## Setup
-## Create or update database models
+### Create or update database models
+First, create a database for Eris to connect to.
-Make migrations if necessary and migrate to existing database.
+Then, make migrations if necessary, and migrate changes to the existing database.
 ```
 python manage.py makemigrations panels_backend
 python manage.py migrate panels_backend
 ```

-## Populate the database
+### Populate/update the database from CLI
-### 1. Insert data from PanelApp
+#### 1. Insert data from PanelApp
 You can choose to seed all panels, or to seed specified panels by their PanelApp IDs.
 Note that panels can be either standard panels, or superpanels.
 Superpanels are collections of standard panels, and contain all the genes contained by each of those standard panels.